Table of contents

 14. Select Google Ads Conversion Tracking Tag (Server Container).

 We are next going to add this Profit Tracking Variable to the Google Ads Conversion Tracking Tag and the GA4 Configuration Tag.
-We begin with the first of the two.
+We'll start with the first of the two.
 Go to the Google Ads Conversion Tracking Tag.
-Note that it does involve the Conversion Tracking Tag in the Server Container!
-Don’t have it set up yet ?
+Note that this does involve the Conversion Tracking Tag in the Server Container!
+Don't have this one set up yet?
 Then check out this blog.

 select-google-ads-conversion-tracking-tag-google-tag-manager-server-container